This has always been a hot topic with any marque of car, not least of all the MX5 market.

 So anyway, onto our little test.
 We aquired one of these things and a brand new paper one too.

-The car was a 2006 with a BBR 200 in it (for sale if you want it), power output as you can see was hovering around 200bhp.
+The car was a 2006 with a BBR 200 in it, power output as you can see was hovering around 200bhp.

 6 runs were done overall, the first three were with the aftermarket filter in (Filter 1).
 The car was then stopped for no longer than a few short minutes whilst the paper one (Filter 2) was put in as quickly as possible.
 3 more runs were done.